-Mechanical tension (and the subsequent increase in mechanical stress on the tissues) has been shown to be one of the key drivers for muscle growth, and is essential for maximising strength development.
+Mechanical tension (and the subsequent increase in mechanical stress on the tissues) has been shown to be one of the key drivers for muscle growth and is essential for maximizing strength development.

-By prioritizing compound exercises over smaller, isolation movements, we can maximise the development of muscle strength, increase muscle size, while also promoting fat loss.
+By prioritizing compound exercises over smaller, isolation movements, we can maximize the development of muscle strength, increase muscle size, while also promoting fat loss.

 Use HIIT for Cardio

 When trying to build a lean, muscular physique this is arguably the worst way we can go.
-Low intensity endurance activities promote the development of type I muscle fibres (also known as slow twitch muscle fibres).
+Low-intensity endurance activities promote the development of type I muscle fibers (also known as slow-twitch muscle fibers).